 Choosing the right birth positions can both reduce labor pain and the time it takes to give birth.
 Unfortunately most women still end up lying on their back for giving birth.
-That’s about the worst position possible for the woman, and was implemented way back with purpose of making sure that the doctor/midwife had a good view of the birthing.
+That’s about the worst position possible for the woman and was implemented way back with the purpose of making sure that the doctor/midwife had a good view of the birthing.
 Ugh!

 In this article, we’ll walk you through which positions might be helpful during different stages of labor and why.

 There are many reasons why you would want to care about what type of birth position you’re using.

 By simply changing positions and moving your body around while you’re in labor, will help make the entire process a bit easier.
 You can help reduce pain and give increased comfort as well as get a better sense of control over the situation.
 This also helps with how often and how long the contractions are as well as how effective each contraction is.
 You will also ensure that your baby is getting a steady supply of oxygen.